World Radio Day: An interesting journey through the airwaves

 The invention of radio was not achieved by a single person; instead, it took several contributors to discover the wireless telegraphy and to accomplish the first broadcast.

 It all started with the theoretical and mathematical studies of James Clerk Maxwell, published in 1864.
-Maxwell (1831-1879) was a Scottish scientist in the field of mathematical physics, who set the foundations to the invention of the radio.
+Maxwell (1831-1879) was a Scottish scientist who worked in mathematical physics, who set the foundations for the invention of the radio.
 Basically, he discovered electromagnetic waves.

 Rudolf Hertz (1857-1894), a German physicist, would experiment and demonstrate the validity of Maxwell’s theories in 1899.
 Hertz was able to prove the existence of airborne electromagnetic waves, later named “Hertzian waves”.
 At the time, this extraordinary experiment did not receive the recognition it deserved.
 However, following Hertz’s death in 1894, his legacy has had a profound influence on scientists around the world.